-One reason we love Partridgeberry so much, is because when used correctly and at the proper dosage, it is very safe to use in pregnancy where miscarriage is concerned.
+One reason we love Partridgeberry so much is because when used correctly and at the proper dosage, it is very safe to use in pregnancy where miscarriage is concerned.
 It has also been used for hundreds of years by the Native Americans to prepare women for childbirth.
 Herbs that fall under that specific action are known as partus preparators.
-In addition to being used as a partus preparator, Partridgeberry was also used to relieve painful menstrual cramps, ease labor and labor pains, aiding in a smooth and efficient childbirth.
+In addition to being used as a partus preparator, Partridgeberry was also used to relieve painful menstrual cramps, ease labor, and reduce labor pains, aiding in a smooth and efficient childbirth.

 In most cases miscarriage cannot be prevented, but sometimes herbs can be an ally for women who find themselves experiencing recurrent miscarriages.
 There are many reasons a miscarriage may happen.
 Partridgeberry is helpful when the woman is experiencing painful cramping, uterine spasm, bleeding, and/or passing of blood clots in the first trimester of pregnancy.

 Astringent: Helpful in reducing heavy menstrual bleeding and bleeding in pregnancy.
 Toning and supportive of the tissues of the body, mainly the uterus, ovaries, and urinary tract.
 Useful for adenomyosis, endometriosis, uterine fibroids, and ovarian cysts.

 Uterine Tonic: Helps the uterus to work smoothly and efficiently.
 Partridgeberry is excellent for women who have experienced miscarriage in the past.
 It is best used for 3 months prior to trying to conceive to prepare the uterus for pregnancy.